 Gap insurance is something to consider as well.
 It covers the difference between the value of the car and the amount owed on it.
 If you total your new car when its still nearly new, the initial depreciation hit might mean the insurance payout won’t cover the amount you owe on it.
 Gap insurance covers the potential gap between what you owe and what the standard auto insurance pays out.

-On the other hand, if you put on serious mileage each year, want to customize your car, or plan on keeping it for years, purchasing is the better bet.
-Sure, you’ll spend more money per month on the payment, but at the end of the day you’ll have a car that’s yours to do as you please and trade in at will.
+On the other hand, if you put on a lot of miles on your vehicle each year, want to customize your car, or plan on keeping it for years, purchasing is the better bet.
+Sure, you’ll spend more money per month on the payment, but at the end of the day, you’ll have a car that’s yours to do as you please and trade in at will.